 Mezquita guided visit

-The Mezquita of Cordoba is a breathtaking monument, showcasing a stunning blend of Moorish and Christian architecture.
-Its forest of columns and horseshoe arches create a mesmerizing visual effect, while the intricate mosaics and gold-adorned mihrab add to its allure.
-This unique fusion of styles, dating back to the 8th to 10th centuries, reflects the rich and complex history of Cordoba.
+The Mezquita-Catedral de Córdoba is a breathtaking monument that blends Moorish and Christian architecture.
+Its forest of columns and horseshoe arches creates a striking visual rhythm, while intricate mosaics and the gold-adorned mihrab add to its beauty.
+Dating from the 8th to 10th centuries, the Mezquita reflects the rich and complex history of Córdoba.

 Day 5